gavinyork/zephyr3d/doc/markdown/scene.octreenode.getbox.md

 ## OctreeNode.getBox() method

-Get the bounding box of the octree node
+Get the tight AABB of this node, computed from its existing children.

 **Signature:**